Vault Safety assesses expectedness for each Case Assessment through generated Expectedness records.

 Expectedness evaluations in Vault Safety support age and sex criteria.
 This enables creating more precise Product Datasheets for adverse events that affect specific demographics.

-When matching patient details to Datasheet terms, Vault prioritizes the Expected/Unexpected Event Terms record with the most details.
-For example, if a Datasheet includes the same MedDRA Criteria term, once with Sex as the only demographic detail and once with Sex and Age Range specified, Vault matches Case Adverse Events using the second, more detailed, record.
+When matching patient details to MedDRA Criteria terms on Datasheets, Vault prioritizes the Expected/Unexpected Event Terms record with the most details.
+For example, if a Datasheet includes the same MedDRA Criteria term, once with sex as the only demographic detail and once with sex and age range specified, Vault matches Case Adverse Events using the second, more detailed, record.

-When matching based on Sex, if the Case specifies the Patient’s sex, Vault matches to MedDRA terms on the Datasheet that include that sex if such a record exists.
-If the MedDRA term appears on the Datasheet without a specified sex, Vault matches if all other criteria match the details on the Case.
+When matching based on sex, if the Case specifies the Patient’s sex, Vault matches to MedDRA Criteria terms on the Datasheet that include that sex if such a record exists.
+If the MedDRA Criteria term appears on the Datasheet without a specified sex, Vault matches if all other criteria match the details on the Case.

-When matching based on Age, Vault matches the Patient’s age to the Datasheet Age Range using the following priority order:
+When matching based on age, Vault matches the Patient’s age to the age range of the adverse event on the Datasheet using the following priority order:

 2. Age Group based on the Age Group Controlled Vocabulary type.
-When matching is based on Age Group, the Patient Age Group must fall entirely within the Age Range on the Datasheet.
-The following table provides examples of when Vault matches the Patient Age Group to the Datasheet Age Range.
+When matching is based on Age Group, the Patient Age Group must fall entirely within the age range on the Datasheet.
+The following table provides examples of when Vault matches the Patient Age Group to the age range of the adverse event on the Datasheet.

 Patient Age Group